Skip to main content

 OTEL Native

 aiolocust uses OTel for metrics internally and exporting them into your own monitoring solution is easy.
-By default, it creates a http.client.duration histogram.
+By default, it creates a locust.client.duration histogram, as well as basic trace spans for every request and logs.

-If you also want to generate traces, logs and other standard metrics, you can either use the --instrument command line option, do it from code for increased flexibility, or use an agent for zero-code instrumentation.
+If you also want to propagate spans, and standard metrics, you can either use the --instrument command line option or use an agent for zero-code instrumentation.
+You can also do it from code for increased flexibility.

 aiolocust supports standard OTel env vars for exporter configuration, for example: